Lionel Knobbs of the Loughs Agency introduces Joe Mahon to one of his catches on the Foyle.

 UTV’s Programmes Editor Tony Curry said: “We are very excited about this new series.
 Joe’s programmes remain a firm favourite amongst UTV viewers who look forward to his easy, relaxed style, as he explores Northern Ireland’s rich heritage and the people and places along the way.”

-The first episode of the new series is on UTV at 8pm on Monday, September 21.
+The first episode of the new series is on UTV at 8pm this evening.

 If you have a story or want to send a photo or video to us please contact the Derry Now editorial team on 028 7129 6600 for Derry City stories Or 028 7774 3970 for County Derry stories.
 Or you can email firstname.lastname@example.org or email@example.com at any time.